The ELBO of Variational Autoencoders Converges to a Sum of Three Entropies: THE ELBO AT CONVERGENCE

-We recognize the integral to be the first term of Eqn.\,(\ref{ProofA}), i.e., the term not depending on the Gaussian entropy.
+We recognize the integral to be the first term of \cref{ProofA}, i.e., the term not depending on the Gaussian entropy.
 We can thus conclude that at stationary points of $\FF(\Phi,\Theta)$ it applies that

-Next we consider the term $\FF_1(\Phi,\Theta)$ of the variational lower bound.
-Analogous to $\FF_2(\Phi,\Theta)$, we observe that the logarithm of the prefactor is similar to the entropy of a Gaussian (this time with diagonal covariance) and we rewrite:
+Next we consider the term $\FF_1(\Phi,\Theta)$ of the ELBO.
+Analogous to $\FF_2(\Phi,\Theta)$, we observe that the logarithm of the prefactor is similar to the entropy of a Gaussian (this time with diagonal covariance) and we rewrite $\FF_1(\Phi,\Theta)$ as

-where the last term is the negative entropy of the prior.
-At stationary points Eqn.\,(\ref{EqnStatPoints}) applies and we obtain:
+\\ where the last term is the negative entropy of the prior.
+At stationary points \cref{EqnStatPoints} applies, and we obtain: